ConesaLab/courses-SQANTI_verse/README.md

 2. The rules are treated as OR conditions, meaning that if an isoform passes any of the rules, it will be kept.
 3. Within a rule, the user can set multiple conditions, which are based on the attributes of the SQANTI3 QC classification file.
 These conditions are treated as AND conditions, meaning that all conditions within a rule have to be met for the isoform to be kept.

-The conditions includes must have the same name name as the columns in the classification file, and you can use 3 possible value types:
+The conditions included must have the same name as the columns in the classification file, and you can use 3 possible value types:

 1. A single integer to denote the minimum value
 2. A range of integers, using the format `[min,max]` to denote the range of values.